Attention-Deficit/Hyperactivity Disorder: Diagnosing ADHD

-There is no single test used to diagnose ADHD.
-ADHD is diagnosed after a person has shown some or all of symptoms of ADHD on a regular basis for more than 6 months.
+There is no single test used to diagnose attention deficit hyperactivity disorder.
+ADHD is diagnosed after a person has shown some or all of symptoms of ADHD on a regular basis for more than six months.

 Diagnosing ADHD in Children

-Health care providers, such as pediatricians or child psychologists can diagnose ADHD with the help of standard guidelines from the American Academy of Pediatrics.
-The diagnosis involves gathering information from several sources, including school, caregivers and parents.
+Health care providers, such as pediatricians and child psychologists can diagnose ADHD with the help of standard guidelines from the American Academy of Pediatrics.
+The diagnosis involves gathering information from several sources, including schools, caregivers, and parents.
 The health care provider will consider how a child's behavior compares with that of other children the same age.

 Some symptoms suggestive of ADHD in children include inattention, hyperactivity, and/or impulsivity in a variety of ways.
 Many children with ADHD: